 To take a publicly listed company private the acquisition of shares by a private equity investor are typically initiated through a block trade by which - outside the stock exchange - the acquisition of a bigger share package is being negotiated with one or several major shareholders.
 This is then combined with a public tender or takeover offer to obtain control over the publicly listed company.
-In any event, if a party obtains control of a public company either through a block trade purchase on the stock exchange or a public tender (ie, acquires at least 30 per cent of its voting rights, as defined by the German Takeover Act), a public takeover offer becomes mandatory.
+In any event, if a party obtains control of a public company either through a block trade purchase on the stock exchange or a public tender (ie, acquires at least 30 per cent of its voting rights, as defined by the Takeover Act), a public takeover offer becomes mandatory.
 This requirement needs to be considered if a private equity investor acquires or intends to acquire a substantial participation in a publicly listed target.
 Once the investor obtained control or the intention of the investor to make a public offer has been announced, the process for the takeover offer normally takes about 12 weeks (maximum up to 22 weeks).
-The duration of possible stakebuilding measures or a due diligence review before control has been obtained or an announcement of an offer has been made varies widely depending on the individual circumstances.
-To efficiently take a publicly listed company private (ie, not only cancel the listing with the stock exchange but also have no further minority shareholders in the company (for the consequences of having minority shareholders with respect to corporate governance requirements, see question 2)), private equity investors in Germany aim to acquire 100 per cent of the shares in the target.
+The duration of possible stakebuilding measures or a due diligence review before control is obtained or an announcement of an offer is made varies widely depending on the individual circumstances.
+To efficiently take a publicly listed company private (ie, not only cancel the listing with the stock exchange but also have no further minority shareholders in the company), private equity investors in Germany aim to acquire 100 per cent of the shares in the target.
 However, it is almost impossible to acquire 100 per cent of the shares in the target through a public takeover offer, as not all shareholders will accept the offer.
 In this case German law provides for procedures to squeeze out the minority shareholders.
 However, the prerequisites for a squeeze-out of minority shareholders are very strict and formal: the investor needs to hold at least 90 per cent or 95 per cent of the share capital in the target company and must pay or offer adequate cash compensation to the minority shareholders.
 Depending on the legal grounds for the chosen procedure to squeeze out the minority shareholders, the preparation (in particular the report on the adequacy of the offered cash compensation) and execution of the squeeze-out can take several months.
-If the minority shareholders dissent or object to the squeeze-out and exhaust their legal remedies to appeal, the timeline for the squeeze-out is significantly extended (see question 6).
+If the minority shareholders dissent or object to the squeeze-out and exhaust their legal remedies to appeal, the timeline for the squeeze-out is significantly extended.